SunsetFi/bookofhours-catalog/README.md

 Regardless of the method you use, once the game is running, the interface will be available in your browser at http://localhost:8081/catalogue.

-## Support

-If you are having issues getting this mod to work, support is offered in two places:

-- In the [Github Issues](https://github.com/SunsetFi/bookofhours-catalog/issues) page for this project.
-- In the [Cultist Simulator fan discord](https://discord.gg/KxyFTZkUbQ), by pinging me (SunsetFi) in the #mod-development channel.

-In order to diagnose issues, I will need the `Player.log` log file from your game.
-On Windows, this is found at `C:\Users\<username>\AppData\LocalLow\Weather Factory\Book of Hours\Player.log`

 ### Interactivity Features

 By default, the Catalogue will run in a read-only mode.
 This lets it act as a reference without actually having any effect on the operations of the game.